 4. For Professionals & Weather Enthusiasts

 Certificate programs.
 The above advice is helpful to individuals planning their academic career, but what options exist for individuals already in the workforce?
 Certificates of Meteorology are a great way to gain training in weather without the full commitment of entering into a degree program.
 Not to mention, these are earned by completing a fraction of the coursework required of degree programs (10-20 semester hours vs. 120 or more).
-Classes can even be completed online in a distance learning manner.
+Some classes can even be completed online in a distance learning manner.

 Whatever your age, it's never too early or too late to grow your love and knowledge of weather.